SeaQL/seaql.github.io/Blog/blog/2025-10-08-seaography.md

 + Automatic GraphQL resolver generation with data loader integration to solve the N+1 problem
 + Extensive customization options and the ability to add custom endpoints easily
-+ Authorization: Role-Based Access Control (RBAC) and Entity hooks / guards
++ Authorization: Role-Based Access Control (RBAC) and fine-grained control with hooks / guards

 ## 🧭 What is Seaography